cloudfoundry/docs-bosh/content/s3-release-blobstore.md

 }
 ```

+!!! tip
-<p class="note"><strong>Note</strong>: When you first create a bucket, it might take a little while for Amazon to be able to route requests correctly to the bucket and so downloads may fail with an obscure "Broken Pipe" error.
+    When you first create a bucket, it might take a little while for Amazon to be able to route requests correctly to the bucket and so downloads may fail with an obscure "Broken Pipe" error.
 The solution is to wait for some time before trying.

 ## Setting S3 region {: #setting-region }